ibourn/cryptomarketparrot/README.md

 A backend in this direction would have provided more data (such as on-chain data via glassnode..., blockchair.com, news data via cryptonp.. ).
 It would have allow also to manage more request by switching api services.

-Thus i did a top 50 instead of a top 100 coins in order to circumvent the request limits because i chose to reproduce the mini chart inranking with prices updating automatically.
+Thus i did a top 50 instead of a top 100 coins in order to circumvent the request limits because i chose to reproduce the mini chart in the rankings page with prices updating automatically.